 2d.
 ASSIGNMENT CALENDAR.
 Check the course calendar in Syllabus for due dates and plan your schedule accordingly.
-You may complete your homework early, but you must take exams on the assigned date.
+You may complete your homework early, but you must take exams on the assigned dates.
 A 20% penalty per day is incurred for late homework submissions.
-Instead of having 4 lessons due each week, we make it more flexible for you to pace yourself by having 3 lessons due for most of weeks.
-You may do more lessons and complete them early if you have plans for later.
+Instead of having 4 lessons due each week and have a summer break, we make it more flexible for you to pace yourself by having 3 lessons due for most of weeks (other than Week 1 & 2).
+You may do more lessons and complete them early if you have plans for breaks.

 NOTE: You may review a homework, but be sure not to unintentionally re-submit your assignment unless you mean to submit it for a grade.
-Canvas takes your last submission and assigns it a new grade, and if the resubmission is late, late penalty will apply.
+Canvas takes your last submission and assigns it a new grade, and if it is late, a late penalty will apply.
 Be sure NOT submit it again if you are only reviewing.